ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 !!! info "Backup Disk"

     The backup disk is not present by default!
-Please add a new virtual disk to enable local backups.
+To enable local backups, please add a new virtual disk.

 To add a new backup disk, follow the instructions in [Local Backup Disk](../../System_Administration/increase_disk_space.md#local-backup-disk).